 The court overruled the motion craving oyer.
 It held that motions craving oyer are limited to cases in which the cause of action depends on a particular document.
 The Court reasoned, “Motions craving oyer are not appropriate for documents that are merely evidentiary material,” and that “oyer is not a tool to be used for random discovery.”
 97 Va.
 Cir. at 77.
 Finally, the court instructed that a motion craving oyer will be denied when the documents requested “are not so essential to the pleading that the court cannot make an intelligent construction of the pleading without the documents appended and used for contextual reference.”
 Id. at 78.
 Where the documents sought are merely “of an evidentiary nature” and, though important, are not absolutely essential to construing the complaint, oyer will not be granted.
 Rather, such documents are properly to be disclosed during the discovery process rather than in the pleading phase of the case.
 Id.

 The practice pointer from these cases is that if a document is sued on by the plaintiff or is an essential part of his claim or is necessary to interpret his complaint, a motion craving oyer likely will be sustained.
 If, however, the document is merely evidence that supports a claim or defense, courts will likely not grant oyer as to it.
-It may be important evidence in the case and may be considered by the factfinder of fact at trial, but it will not be considered by the court at the outset of the case when the court deals with any demurrer.
+It may be important evidence in the case and may be considered by the factfinder at trial, but it will not be considered by the court at the outset of the case when the court deals with any demurrer.
 When a defendant considers its responsive pleadings to a complaint, it will be important to analyze this distinction in weighing the merits of filing a motion craving oyer and a demurrer.